lthms/soap.coffee-lthms/site/posts/StackedGit.md

 hidden.
 On the one hand, if a patch is applied it is part of the Git history.
 On the other hand, unapplying a patch means removing it from the working branch (but not from the stack of patches of Stacked Git).
-If a patch becomes unrelevant, but you don’t want to remove it entierely because it can become handy later, you can hide it.
+If a patch becomes irrelevant, but you don’t want to remove it entirely because it can become handy later, you can hide it.
 A hidden patch sits beside the stack of patches, and can be reintegrated if need be.

-Analoguous to `git log` ---which allows you to visualize your Git history---, `stg series` gives you a view the state of your stack of patches.
+Analogous to `git log` ---which allows you to visualize your Git history---, `stg series` gives you a view of the state of your stack of patches.
 Patches prefixed with `+` (or `>`) are applied, while `-` means the patch is unapplied.

 Then,